 Memorable Manitobans: Harold James Riley (1887-1975)

 Born in Winnipeg on 29 November 1887, youngest son of Robert Thomas Riley and Harriet Murgatroyd (1844-1902), he was educated at Mulvey School and was active in football, hockey, and rowing.
 He received a BSc degree in mechanical engineering at the Worcester Polytechnic Institute (Worcester, Massachusetts) followed by a law degree from the University of Manitoba.
-He was called to the Manitoba Bar in 1914.
-He practiced law with the firm of Fillmore and Riley.
+He was called to the Manitoba Bar in 1914 and practiced law with the firm of Fillmore and Riley.
 He was made a King’s Counsel in 1932.

 In the First World War, he served in France as a Lieutenant Colonel and Battalion Commander with the 27th City of Winnipeg Battalion, was awarded the DSO three times, was mentioned in despatches four times, and was severely wounded in April 1916.
 At the outbreak of the Second World War, he was appointed a Brigadier-General in Military District No. 10 and, in 1942, he became Director of National Selective Service as a Major-General at Ottawa.